Trump–Raffensperger phone call: Federal

 On January 4, 2021, Democratic congressional leaders, believing Trump "engaged in solicitation of, or conspiracy to commit, a number of election crimes", requested the FBI to investigate the incident.
 In addition, while some House Republicans tried to defend Trump's Georgia call, Democrats began drafting a censure resolution.
 After the U.S. Capitol attack, Democrats launched a drive to impeach Trump for "Incitement of Insurrection".

-The draft article of impeachment cited the January 2 phone call to Raffensperger as a "prior effort to subvert and obstruct the certification of the results of the 2020 presidential election".
-Lacking sufficient support from Republican senators to meet the two-thirds majority threshold, the impeachment trial acquitted Trump on February 13.
+The draft article of impeachment, as well as the final version, cited the January 2 phone call to Raffensperger: